roytang/blog/content/posts/2004/10/sinfest.md

 !

-I&'ve left it running for about 4 hours now.
-There&'s a lot of Sinfest strips&#8230;around 40MB worth have already been downloaded!
+I've left it running for about 4 hours now.
+There's a lot of Sinfest strips&#8230;around 40MB worth have already been downloaded!

 I wonder if this violates any sort of copyright? &#8230;